black-ai/computer-vision-challenge/README.md

     The dataset contains a series of the following:
     1. A depth image with a scene containing people.
     2. A label mapping for this image.
-The Mapping represents regions containing people as 1, floorspace as 2, etc.
+The Mapping represents regions containing people as:

+        0 = furniture
+        1 = floor
+        2 = walls/ceiling
+        3 = female
+        4 = male

 2. Using any language or collection of libraries you wish, write a short program that for each depth image:
     * Loads the input data